Sudha Murty: Personal life

-Sudha Murty married N. R. Narayana Murthy while employed as an engineer at TELCO in Pune.
-The couple have two children, including fashion designer Akshata Murty, who is married to the current British Prime Minister, Rishi Sunak.
+Sudha Murty is married to Infosys co-founder N. R. Narayana Murthy.
+They married when she was employed as an engineer at TELCO in Pune.
+The couple have two children, including fashion designer Akshata Murty, who is married to former Prime Minister of the United Kingdom Rishi Sunak, and Rohan Murty, a computer scientist and founder of enterprise software company Soroco.

-Her siblings include Caltech astrophysicist Shrinivas Kulkarni and Jaishree Deshpande (wife of Gururaj Deshpande) who co-founded the Deshpande Center for Technological Innovation at MIT.
+Her siblings include Dr. Sunanda Kulkarni, Caltech astrophysicist Shrinivas Kulkarni and Jaishree Deshpande (wife of Gururaj Deshpande) who co-founded the Deshpande Center for Technological Innovation at MIT.